WillJarvis-Cross/pytheas-WindsorLGBTQ/README.md

 To test your project locally, install the latest Node.js and NPM from the [official source](https://nodejs.org/en/download/current/) and execute this command:

     $ npm run dev

+## Deployment

+To deploy to S3, run:
+    $ npm run deploy

+This creates a build using ansible, then pushes to S3